This page contains information about the Mount Manaia Track at Whangarei Heads, a steep climb that needs a good level of fitness.

 Legend has it that Hautatu, a chief who lived on the opposite side of the harbour entrance, crossed the water and was chasing after his wife Pito and two children who had been taken captive by Manaia, the paramount chief of Whangarei.

-Great care needs to be taken by anyone attempting to reach the very top.
+The track has been upgraded and includes flights of steps, but great care needs to be taken by anyone attempting to reach the very top.